noncent/developers-cheat-sheet/README.md

-# A Cheatsheet, Everyday commands for developers
+# Everyday Cheet Sheet | Daily use commands for developer

 ### Drupal CMS
 ---